 Provide on-the-job training

 Employees appreciate organizations that invest in providing on-the-job training to their existing employees.
-As a result, employees are more engaged in their job, and their performance and productivity level also increase.
+As a result, employees are more engaged in their jobs, and their performance and productivity levels also increase.

 Provide opportunities for professional growth